 I am not a fan of the often espoused idea that we live on after death through our descendants.
 It may offer psychological comfort but is true only metaphorically and then only temporarily at best.
 The mechanics of biological inheritance certainly do not accommodate the transmission of personal identity and memory of loved ones gradually fades with each succeeding generation and soon it’s as if they never were.

 The answer lies in human nature’s fundamental concern with survival: we fear death, crave forgiveness for our sins, and want God on our side.
 Supernatural explanations seem to offer a way past death, guilt, and disadvantage.
+But the fact of the matter is that supernatural “explanations” actually explain nothing.
+They are merely confabulations and make-believe rationalizations to make us feel better about what we find distasteful about the world and ourselves in it and nothing more.
 Many of us all too often lack the strength of character to see the world as it really is rather than how we want it to be.

 In this way, deciding what to believe becomes a moral as well as practical problem of how to best live in the everyday world.
-We should be willing to follow the path of truth wherever it may lead, even if it means giving up long-held beliefs.
+We should be willing to follow the path of truth wherever it may lead, even if it means giving up long held beliefs.
+I have always liked science fiction writer Philip Dick’s simple but profound view of reality as “that which, when you stop believing in it, doesn’t go away” in conjunction with philosopher John Stuart Mill’s observation that, “It is better to be a human being dissatisfied than a pig satisfied; better to be Socrates dissatisfied than a fool satisfied.”
 We are at our best—our most fully human selves—when our beliefs aspire to coincide with the way the world really works rather than how we might wish it could be.